wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     5. Click **Save**.

     6. Now let’s extract the population value from the response, calculate the population in millions, and store it in a variable.
-Follow this procedure:
+To do this, follow this procedure:

         1. Click the last **+** icon in the low-code diagram.